 CANADA's One Pager News (see archived issues under photo on left)

-By now you should have received this one pager newsletter.
-My intention is to touch base with you, the IAF Canadian membership, regularly, so I'm trying out this Canada One Pager News.
+Click here for the latest edition of the Canada One Page News (Spring 2017).
 The newsletter is purposely short and sweet, so it shouldn't eat up too much of your time and attention.
-This quarterly one pager will highlight things you should know in case you missed the information.
+This quarterly one pager will highlight things you should know in case you missed the information (no urgent info.).
 Of course, time sensitive items will not be in this one pager.
-I am giving myself one year (4 issues) starting with the 2016 summer edition to see how effective it is as an outreach tool.
 In order to gauge its effectiveness, I will need your feedback.
 So please email me and let me know what you think.

 2016 A Year in Review